... Fresh Open Source Software mainly for Internet, Engineering and Science ...

 Here are some of the special features that the "Fossies" software archive offers you:

-View the archive member list in different sort orders or fashions.
+- View the package member list in different sort orders or fashions.
 Standard is a reduced and contents-dependent arranged list containing mainly the information- and documentation-related files.

-Browse the member files of the archives in order to study both the documentation as the sources.
+- Browse the member files of the packages in order to study both the documentation as the sources.

-View source code files with syntax highlighting and prefixed line numbers (if meaningful).
+- View source code files with syntax highlighting, prefixed line numbers (if meaningful) and optional code folding.

-View some normally "user-unreadable" markup language source files like HTML, Texinfo, and POD files or Unix manual pages in a "user-friendly" manner by source-language specific preformatting.
+- View some normally "user-unreadable" markup language source files like HTML, Texinfo, POD and Markdown files or Unix manual pages in a "user-friendly" manner by source-language specific preformatting.

-Search for patterns in the documentation files of all the archives within a software collection with direct links to the matching files or lines (optionally in different approximative search modes).
+- Search for patterns in the documentation files of all the packages within a folder with direct links to the matching files or lines (optionally in different approximative search modes).

-Use alternate archiving (zip, tar) or compression formats with higher compression rates (bz2 and especially xz) for saving bandwidth and reducing download times.
+- Use alternate archiving (zip, tar) or compression formats with higher compression rates (for e.g. xz) for saving bandwidth and reducing download times.

 The term "Fresh" (derived from "FREeware SHareware") is also regarded as a kind of mission so different own control techniques were developed to "guarantee" that users will find always the freshest software releases within the "Fossies" archive.